badd-labs/badd-labs/lab4-2019/README.md

 ---

 - How to implement timeout on smart contract?
-    - Hint: You can rely on the off-chain arbitrator to trigger the timeout function and use `block.number` to check if the timeout is called appropriately.
+    - Hint: You can rely on the off-chain mediator to trigger the timeout function and use `block.number` to check if the timeout is called appropriately.
 - How can the "broker"account send ether to either the seller account, or refund ether back to the buyer account?
     - Hint: You can use functions `address.transfer()` or `address.send()`.
 Such a function transfers ether from the broker-contract account to the `address`, which can be either seller or buyer account.
     - Hint: To send ether to the broker contract, you can send a regular transaction from off-chain.